 Scattered throughout the 24 cities and towns that make up the Blackstone River Valley National Heritage Corridor are many vestiges of a by-gone era, including mill villages, roads, trails, dams and millponds, agricultural and natural landscapes and ethnic traditions in neighborhoods, languages, and foods.

 The Waters Farm in Sutton, Massachusetts, is a good example of the farms that dominated the region before mills.
 The Waters family built the first part of the farm in 1728.
 They grew apples and made apple cider to earn a living, but commercial trade was not a major part of life on the farm, so they produced most of what they needed themselves.
-At one point, the farm had its own blacksmith and carpenter’s shop, barn, and cider mill.
+The farm had its own blacksmith and carpenter’s shop, barn, and cider mill.
 Today, visitors can tour the farm and learn more about pre-Industrial life in the river valley and the Waters family, who lived on the property from the early 1700s to the late 1900s.
-Visitors can also explore Sutton’s historic town, which, like much of the valley, became more industrialized over time.
+Visitors can also explore Sutton’s historic town, which became more industrialized over time, like much of the valley.

 Chepachet Village, part of Gloucester, Rhode Island, was one of the earliest towns changed by the Industrial Revolution.
 Visitors can see an early mill constructed in 1814 to take advantage of the water that runs through the village.
 The Stone Mill is one of several downtown buildings that date from the early 1800s.
 In Chepachet, a mill, a Masonic Hall, a tavern, and a grocery store made the town a center of commercial activity.
 Larger mill buildings from a later period are also in the town.